Supreme Court finds analysis of Patrick Quirke’s computer was ‘unlawful’

 Quirke, 52, had also previously been in a relationship with Ms Lowry, who owned land he farmed on, which started around January 2008.

-Pathologists said Mr Ryan died of blunt force trauma, but the cause was disputed by a witness not called by the Director of Public Prosecutions.
+Pathologists said Mr Ryan died of blunt force trauma, but the cause was disputed by a witness not called by the Director of Public Prosecutions (DPP).

-A search warrant for Quirke’s home was executed on May 17 2013, and a computer was seized which revealed internet searches that were relied upon by the prosecution.

-Quirke appealed against the conviction on a number of grounds to the Central Criminal Court in 2019 but the conviction was upheld.
+He appealed against the conviction on a number of grounds to the Court of Appeal in 2021 but the conviction was upheld.

 He further appealed to the Supreme Court on two issues of general public importance.

+The searches included “a human corpse post mortem: the stages of decomposition”, “How DNA works”, and other searches relating to the rate and extent of body decomposition following death.

+Quirke’s lawyers said this was crucial in his conviction and the validity of the search warrant was challenged on the basis that gardai’s sworn information did not include any reference to electronic devices or computers.

-They said the sworn information leading to the grant of the warrant did not include any reference to electronic devices or computers, and gardai should only have seized personal items of Mr Ryan and “any other relevant evidence found on the premises”.
+The Supreme Court held that the sworn information leading to the grant of the warrant did not include any reference to electronic devices or computers, and that gardai should only have seized personal items of Mr Ryan and “any other relevant evidence found on the premises”.

+The Criminal Justice Act 2006 gives judges the power to issue a warrant for the search of a “place and any persons at that place”.

 The wording of the legislation should be given its plain meaning where possible, he said.